 The American Civil War, the bloodiest in the nation’s history, resulted in approximately 750,000 deaths.
 The war touched the life of nearly every American as military mobilization reached levels never seen before or since.
 The vast majority of northerners went to war to preserve the Union, but the war ultimately transformed into a struggle to eradicate slavery.
 African Americans, both enslaved and free pressed the issue of emancipation and nurtured this transformation.
 Simultaneously, women thrust themselves into critical wartime roles while navigating a world without many men of military age.
 The Civil War was a defining event in the history of the United States and, for the Americans thrust into it, a wrenching one.
 The struggles and suffering of the Civil War endure through the words and images of the era.

-Confederates had to quickly create not only a government, but also a nation, including all of the cultural values required to foster patriotism.
-In this speech Alexander Stephens, Vice President of the Confederacy, proclaims that slavery and white supremacy were not only the cause for secession, but also the “cornerstone” of the Confederate nation.
+Confederates had to quickly create not only a government but also a nation, including all of the cultural values required to foster patriotism.
+In this speech, Alexander Stephens, Vice President of the Confederacy, proclaims that slavery and white supremacy were not only the cause for secession but also the “cornerstone” of the Confederate nation.

 The massive casualty rates of the Civil War meant that nurses were always needed.
 Women, North and South, left the comforts of home to care for the wounded.
 Hospital conditions were often so bad that many volunteer nurses quit soon after beginning.
-After the war, Kate Cumming, a nurse who travelled with the Army of Tennessee, published an account of her experience.
+After the war, Kate Cumming, a nurse who traveled with the Army of Tennessee, published an account of her experience.
 She included a poem, written by an unknown author about nursing in the war.

 Civil War soldiers described the experience of combat as both terrifying and confusing.
 The American writer, Ambrose Bierce, captures both the confusion and terror of the Battle of Shiloh in the below excerpt of his 1881 recollections of the battle.

 The Civil War ultimately opened a variety of arenas for Union and Confederate women’s participation.
-In the North, the United States Sanitary Commission in particular centralized women’s opportunities to volunteer as nurses, donate supplies, and toraise funds at Sanitary fairs.
+In the North, the United States Sanitary Commission in particular centralized women’s opportunities to volunteer as nurses, donate supplies, and to raise funds at Sanitary Fairs.
 This 1864 image from popular periodical Harper’s Weekly celebrates women’s contributions on the battlefield, in the hospital, in the parlor, and at the fair.

 Death pervaded every aspect of life during the years of the Civil War.
 This gruesome photograph, taken after the battle of Cold Harbor, shows the hasty burial procedures used to reckon with unprecedented death.
-Dirty jobs like this were often left to black soldiers or freedpeople in Contraband Camps.
+Dirty jobs like this were often left to Black soldiers or freedpeople in Contraband Camps.